FREQUENTLY ASKED QUESTIONS

 The State of Idaho is in the process of developing a new children’s mental health system of care called YES – Youth Empowerment Services.
 It will provide a new way for families to find the mental health help they need for their children and youth.
 It will be strengths-based and family-centered, and it will incorporate a team approach that focuses on providing individualized care for children.

 The section below is designed to help answer frequently asked questions.
 Should you need additional information, please email us at email@example.com

-One of the key criteria for the Person-Centered Plan is that there is a formalized and agreed upon negotiation process for the team to determine appropriate services.
-As the lead for the development of the Person-Centered Plan, the DBH Clinician will have a key responsibility to ensure that there is collaboration and agreement for the services that will be documented on the Person-Centered Plan.
-The team will also help develop conflict resolution guidelines to help the team work through disagreements
+One of the key criteria for the Person Centered Plan is that a formalized and agreed upon negotiation process is in place for the CFT to determine appropriate services.
+The CFT must take into account the results of the Comprehensive Diagnostic Assessment (CDA) and CANS and must identify goals and select services and supports based on the youth/family’s needs and strengths.
+As the lead for the development of the Person Centered Plan, the DBH Clinician or FACS-DD facilitator will have the responsibility to ensure that there is collaboration and agreement for the services that will be documented on the Person Centered Plan.
+The CFT will also develop conflict resolution guidelines to help the team work through disagreements